 To submit the finalized MIG into the ICA’s knowledge base, select Activate for productive use of the MIG in production systems.
 A proposal is calculated by contributions made by you as a user.
 Once you click Activate, the customized structure of the MIG is pushed into the central knowledge base in an anonymized manner.
 Changes are merged with other contributions, which means that the source of the published data isn’t traceable.

 Remark: The Activate feature is scheduled to be automated in a future release.

 Figure 25: View of the structure according the final business needs

 Select Documentation, as shown in Figure 25 to create a PDF file similar to the following link:

 This blog is an overview for quickly creating a MIG by using the proposal service.
 ICA provides features for creating more precise semantics and constraints, as well as for defining additional constraints.
 Building qualified variances has too many possibilities to cover in only one blog.
 For this reason, we have planned additional blogs that will provide best practices for finalizing MIGs according your individual business needs.

 A created MIG can be now used to build a mapping guideline (MAG).
-The complete approach for this differs from classic technical mapping approaches.
-Because as more as all requirements of a customized interfaces are refined in a MIG as easier will be the creation of a MAG and all further implementation, and is especially intended to be used to create the required documentation at a semantic (business meaning) level.
 How to create a MAG using the ICA’s MAG editor will be explained in the next blog.
 Let me just say that the MAG editor has also a lot of power for creating mapping guidelines much quicker.

 A2A – Application to Application